Menu

 • written by people directly related to billionaires.

+This list is nowhere near exhaustive because there are so many more of these.
+I may end up writing another article for those.
 Keep in mind that for some famous billionaires, like Warren Buffett, Charlie Munger, or Jack Ma, there are dozens, if not hundreds, of books written about them.
 I will not list them all here because most aren’t worth your time.
 Anyone can write these and slap their name on them and most have horrible ratings because of this.
 If you just search their name on Amazon, you’ll find them yourself.

 • DREAM BIG: How the Brazilian Trio behind 3G Capital – Jorge Paulo Lemann, Marcel Telles and Beto Sicupira – acquired Anheuser-Busch, Burger King and Heinz by Cristiane Correa